erlv/libPerformanceMatters/docs/1_cpu_notes.md

+## Increasing ILP

+### Out-of-Order VS Very Long Instruction Word
+Out-of-Order(OoO) relys on hardware support in CPU to improve ILP.
+While Very Long Instruction Word(VLIW) relies more on compiler dependence analysis to figure out the instructions which do not have dependece and could run simutaniously.

+OoO consumes more power while running, VLIW needs a powerful compiler which is hard to implement and maintain.
+Altough VLIW failed as general purpose processor, it is still very popular in the low-power embeded DSP applications.

 ## Why we need optimization based on the micro architecture?
 If the code need a lot of computation, we need to run a lot of instructions.